grn-it/nginx-php-fpm-symfony-web-application/README.md

 ## Setting file permissions for reading, writing and executing

+Explains how permissions for Nginx, PHP-FPM, Symfony Web Application containers were configured in this project.
+No action required.

 ### Host and Symfony Web Application
 User inside the Symfony Web Application container and on host machine (outside the container) are in most cases different.
 Inside Symfony Web Application container `root` user is used.